cis-ds/course-site/content/homework/machine-learning/index.md

 {{% /callout %}}

+1. Split `scorecard` into training and test sets with 75% allocated to training and 25% allocated to testing.
-1. Using the `tidymodels` framework, estimate a basic linear regression model to predict `debt` as a function of all the other variables in the dataset except for `state` and `openadmp`.
+1. Estimate a basic linear regression model to predict `debt` as a function of all the other variables in the dataset except for `state` and `openadmp`.
 Report the RMSE for the model.^[View the [documentation for `yardstick`](https://yardstick.tidymodels.org/reference/index.html#section-regression-metrics) to find the appropriate function for RMSE.]
 1. Estimate the same linear regression model, but this time implement 10-fold cross-validation.
 Report the RMSE for the model.
 1. Estimate a decision tree model to predict `debt` using 10-fold cross-validation.
 Use the `rpart` engine.
 Report the RMSE for the model.